 The search procedure is recursive in the sense that it traverses the tree downwards and remembers the best point.
 Algorithm 2 shows the pseudo-code for the search procedure.
-It requires the starting Point head and the query point q (i.e. the root).
+It requires the starting Point head (e.g. the root) and the query point q.
 The result is the best point (closest) from the data set and its squared distance to the query point.
-The algorithm first starts by computing the distance between the query and the root of the tree (line 1).
-Then, it does a check whether or not the variables that track the 'best' point should be updated (line 2).
+The algorithm first starts by computing the distance between the query and the root of the tree (line 2).
+Then, it does a check whether or not the variables that track the 'best' point should be updated (lines 3-4).
 Obviously, the first time this will always happen as the variable bd is initialized to be Inf (infinite).
-Next, the difference between the head and q

-Algorithm 1 Creating a k-d tree
+Next, the difference between the head and q is computed to check whether the left node or right node is closer by (only considering the dimension which head uses to split), this is done on lines 6-13.
+The next step is to perform a recursive search where head becomes the node that is closer (node close).
+This recursive search should be skipped if close is empty (line 14).
+Finally, if away is not empty and the previously computed difference is smaller than the best distance, then another recursive search has to be performed with head = away.
+This last line is where the magic happens in the k-d tree search (why?).